typedb/typedb-docs/08-examples/05-phone-calls-queries.md

 <div class = "note">
 [Warning]
-TypeDB Workbase is currently in the process of being replaced with a more performant application: TypeDB Studio, which will be released very soon (September 2021)!
+TypeDB Workbase is currently in the process of being replaced with a more performant application: TypeDB Studio, which will be released very soon (March 2022)!
 </div>

 Let’s begin.